 8. Avoid Multitasking

-Trying to manage multiple tasks at the same time hurts.
+Trying to manage multiple task at the same time, especially on web chat hurts.
 In fact, it is one of the most stressful factors of customer service job.
 Especially when you feel you’ve reached the point of burnout.
 Be aware of the negative consequences multitasking has on your working habits, job performance and personal health.
 If you would like to find out some great tips on how to deal with the multitasking challenge in customer service, check out this infographic.

 9. Praise Yourself